The Generate Auto-Matte dialog box enables you to quickly fill in sketch objects, hiding anything that is behind the object.

 For tasks related to this dialog box, see Automatically Filling Drawings with a Matte.

-- Select Layer > Generate Auto-Matte.
+- In the top menu, select Layer > Generate Auto-Matte.

 |Radius||The radius used to analyze the drawing to generate its matte.
 The default value is 200 and its value can range between 1 and 9999.
 A lower setting will create a more precise matte but may make the generation slow and the resulting matte too detailed for its purpose.
 A higher setting will make a more approximate matte.|